cloudoperators/juno/.changeset/two-carrots-mate.md

 "@cloudoperators/juno-app-greenhouse": patch
 ---

-customize search placeholder for issuematches and services views in heureka
+Customized search placeholder for IssueMatches and Services views in heureka